gurmukh-tatras/LSH_implementation/README.md

 the query item based on it's distance from the randomly projected plane.
 These planes are different for each hash table.

+# Comparison with Sklearn KNN
+- Training KNN model in sklearn on 27000 images and testing on 3000 images gives 96% accuracy in 124 seconds.
+- Training our LSH model on 27000 images and testing on 3000 images gives 88.8% accuracy in 10.6 seconds (10 hash tables with bit size 12) and 93.5% accuracy in 32 seconds (30 hash tables with bit size 12)

 To Do:
 - Add support for multiprocessing to reduce fitting time